 I am not the only person to judge, select and choose their clinician based on external appearance.

 As I have opened up and been honest about my not so honest intentions during my recovery process, I’ve realized that my experience is more common than you may think.

 Trust plays into choosing a therapist

 During the recovery process many of us question the wellness of everyone around us.
 Especially those we have trusted our wellness too.

 Not believing in the person you have entrusted your health to makes the entire recovery process more conflicted, confusing, and convoluted.
 But if we can confront this tendency, powerful healing can occur.
 It offers us the opportunity to explore into our truth.

 Because the phenomena of picking our therapist because they have a body we want, our continuing to work with our therapist because they think our body looks ‘recovered’, staying with a therapist because they think yoga was a great way to find “zen” (when we’re really going for the burn) is important.
 It’s deep-seeded stuff that deserves to be talked about.

 Honoring, owning and humbly admitting to truths like this is the work of a real recovery.

 Examining and questioning the presence of a disordered behaviors in the lives of those around us, especially our clinicians, allows us to avoid deeply questioning and considering our intentions.
 The minute we enter recovery does not mean our not so healthy intentions and motivations evaporate.

-Because examining our intentions, understanding, unravelling, feeling and getting radically real about our raw motivations behind our behaviors is not something we just need to learn in regards to food – it is something we need to learn to use and implement in all aspects of our lives.
+Because examining our intentions, understanding, unraveling, feeling and getting radically real about our raw motivations behind our behaviors is not something we just need to learn in regards to food – it is something we need to learn to use and implement in all aspects of our lives.